All the Sun Princess Dining Options – So Many Choices, So Little Time

 Lido deck pool eateries – Deck 17

-Located next to the pools, these quick bite venues provided a lot of variety and were a popular lunch option.
+Located next to the pools, these quick bite venues offered a lot of variety and were a popular lunch option.

 Lido Slice